 A signal of intent for H&R Africa’s more concerted foray into new territories, the Company is participating at the African Chemicals Imbizo 2017 event as a member of the Durban Chemicals Cluster; an event alongside the Department of Trade and Industry which brings together the sub-Saharan chemicals industry to discuss key issues it faces, to gain insights, to network, and to discuss opportunities with stakeholders.

-The event will take the form of both an exhibition and focused buyer and supplier meetings, where H&R Africa will be able to demonstrate its prowess and intentions across its core enterprise attributes including its hope to launch some more satellite offices across Africa in the future; as well as its more humble corporate social responsibility efforts which have recently been epitomised by the completion of an upgrade to St Thomas’ children’s home.
+The event will take the form of both an exhibition and focused buyer and supplier meetings, where H&R South Africa will be able to demonstrate its prowess and intentions across its core enterprise attributes including its hope to launch some more satellite offices across Africa in the future; as well as its more humble corporate social responsibility efforts which have recently been epitomised by the completion of an upgrade to St Thomas’ children’s home.

 And of course, much of the Company’s discussions will revolve around the aforementioned restructuring.
 However, manifesting simultaneously on a more long-term note is H&R’s 2021 vision which takes into account the immediate benefits of the restructuring as well as the shorter-term compounding of recent successes.